Superchaineco/prosperity-passport-infra/README.md

 # DPG-Accounts
-DPG Accounts is an open-source solution by Kolektivo Labs built on Safe{Core} Protocol that creates native accounts for EVM compatable Blockchain ecosystems and dApps to engage active users and reward meaningful participation.
+DPG Accounts is an open-source solution by Kolektivo Labs built on Safe{Core} Protocol that creates native accounts for EVM-compatable Blockchain ecosystems and dApps to engage active users and reward meaningful participation.